ZongminWang1/ZongminWang1.github.io/_pages/about.md

 <!-- News Section -->
 <div id="news"></div>
 ## 🔥 News
+- 2025.10: 🎉 My manuscript, “Revocable Multi-Authority Attribute-Based Keyword Search Scheme for Enhanced Security in Multi-Owner Settings” has been accepted by Journal of Information Security and Applications (JISA)
 - 2025.10: 🎉 Awarded National Scholarship
 - 2025.10: 🎉 My manuscript, “Malware Classification and Detection in Untrusted Cloud via SGX and ORAM” has been accepted by IEEE TrustCom / BigDataSE / CSE / EUC / iSCI - 2025
 - 2025.05: 🎉 My manuscript, “Malware Classification and Detection in Untrusted Cloud via SGX and ORAM” has been accepted by IEEE NGDN 2025